rodrigovedovato/learnyouahaskell/README.md

-#Learn You a Haskell for Great Good Exercises
+# Learn You a Haskell for Great Good - Exercises

 This repository contains the exercises from the Learn You a Haskell for Great Good book/website